Mentoring — Giving your share back to the community

 But this is not the whole story!

 At the same time, I had the opportunity to work with bright minds, seasoned professionals, and people that earned my admiration and my respect, from whom I was able to learn a lot.
 People that I am proud to say that I was Mentee.
-By today, I still approach the ones who are role models for me, professionals which have my admiration and respect, and I ask them to be my Mentor.
+By today, I still approach the ones who are role models for me, professionals who have my admiration and respect, and I ask them to be my Mentor.
 I ask them to guide me, to share with me their knowledge, to share with me a piece of advice.
 I ask them to accept me as their humble Mentee.

 Every project that I join, every team that I am part of, every community that I am a member of, and every conference and meetup that I attend, I try to help people that come to ask for my opinion, that asks for my guidance.
 I get involved with them and learn a lot in the process.
 Also, I seek the ones who know about the subjects and topics that I am interested in.
 I follow their guidance and advice and I give back to them my commitment.